15809183657/6Asset/README.md

    Recommendation: Set `opt-level` under `[profile.release]` to `3`.

-3. smap depends on pcap, which is checked and installed by the automated installation script.
+3. 6Asset depends on pcap, which is checked and installed by the automated installation script.
 No manual installation or configuration is required.

 #### Installation